 Generously supported by W.W.
 Smith Charitable Trust, the new Smith Scholars program offers awards of $8,000-10,000 per year to support high achieving Temple University undergraduates from the five-county Philadelphia area and from the City of Camden, N.J.

-The goal of the Smith Scholars program is to identify and support talented Temple undergraduates who have faced financial challenges and other obstacles.
-Besides the funding, the program offers one-on-one fellowship advising, application/personal statement guidance, and support to apply for other meaningful scholarship, fellowship, or research opportunities.
+The goal of the Smith Scholars program is to identify and support talented Temple undergraduates who have faced financial challenges and other obstacles, and who are eager to pursue excellence.
+Besides the funding, the program offers small-group advising, peer mentoring, one-on-one fellowship advising, application/personal statement guidance, and support to apply for other meaningful scholarship, fellowship, or research opportunities.

 - Demonstrated academic achievement (at least a 3.5 cumulative Temple GPA), campus or community involvement, and persistence in achieving despite obstacles and challenges.